This rock fish recipe is not only nutritious, but it’s also mouthwateringly delicious. (say that 10 times fast)!

 Pan-Fry the Filets

-- Tilt your pan to the side a bit, so that the melted butter pools up.
-Using a spoon, repeatedly scoop up the hot butter and drizzle it over the filets and herbs.Do this with the butter for a minute or so.
-Doing this will impart the herb flavors deep into the fish, and will also help cook the top side of the filets.
+- Tilt the pan to the side and use a spoon to repeatedly drizzle the hot butter over the filets and herbs for a minute.
+This will infuse the herb flavors into the fish and help cook the top side of the filets.

 - Next, using a spatula, flip the rockfish over onto the other side.